camkol/recipes-redux/README.md

 ### What I learned

-This was a class project to learn strategies for complex state of Redux.
+This was a class project to learn strategies for complex state of Redux and Redux Toolkit.

 ### Continued development

-maybe use later
+- Update the application to include a user profile slice to keep track of the favorite recipes.
+- Add a new case reducer to handle adding user-created recipes.
+- Add a rating system to recipes so the user can “rank” their favorite recipes.

 ## Author